caethan/urw-sufficiency/README.md

 * Render fat to tallow
 * Make hard biscuits
+* Roast vegetables in the fire
 * Dry berries and mushrooms

 ## Flora

 * New cultivated flax plant with nutritious seeds
-* Cultivated plants can be rarely found in the wild
+* Cultivated plants can be occasionally found in the wild
 * Fixed bug making lake reed too abundant

 ## Ironworking

-* Gather raw ore from bogs
+* Gather raw ore from mires
 * Bury firewood and burn it to make charcoal for smithing
 * Quarry a stone anvil and whetstone
 * Build a bloomery furnace and smelt the raw ore into blooms